 Yes, I like to take profits (usually a partial sale) if one of my income stocks is showing big gains compared to what I paid for the shares.
 Your junk drawer stock is also a place to put the proceeds back to work after one of your stocks unexpectedly cuts its dividend and you have to close out the position at a loss.
 It can happen to any of us.

 Your junk drawer stock needs to be one that pays a high yield and one where you have confidence in the underlying company value.
 In practice, this stock can turn extra cash into significant extra dividend income.
-Here is an 18% yielder from the Dividend Hunter recommendations list that I use as a stock to put extra cash to work to earn big dividends over time.
+Here is an 18% yielder from my newsletter, The Dividend Hunter, recommendations list that I use as a stock to put extra cash to work to earn big dividends over time.

-Stocks like AMAZA that has a high current yield and the potential for dividend growth is an integral part of my income investing strategy that I share in my newsletter, The Dividend Hunter.
-This is where I recommend the market’s strongest, most stable high-yield dividend payers, and there are 20 high-yield stocks currently available through my Monthly Dividend Paycheck Calendar system for generating a high monthly income stream from the market’s most stable high-yield stocks.
+In my Dividend Hunter newsletter, I recommend the market’s strongest, most stable high-yield dividend payers, and there are over 20 high-yield stocks currently available through my Monthly Dividend Paycheck Calendar, a system for generating a recurring monthly income stream using my Dividend Hunter recommendations.